ArunTellis/Movies-GPT/README.md

 - Create Sign Up User Account
   -Implement SignIn User API
   -Created Redux Store with User Slice
+  -Implemented Sign Out
+  -Update Profile
+  -Bug Fix : Sign Up User displayName and Profile picture Update -Bug Fix : If the user isnt logged in then Redirect /browse to Login Page and vice-versa -UnSubscribed to the onAuthChanged callback
+  -Added HardCoded values to the Constant Files -Register into the tmdb api and create an app to get the access token -Get data from the tmdb api on now playing movies

   #Features
   -Login & SignUp